ZetaXis/Bot2SendPics/README.md

 Bot.AdminChatID = 123456789 (Chat ID of your local messages with that bot, via LoggingConnections you can see that ID)

-Bot.countThreads = 4 (Thread counts, for support more than 1 channels)
+Bot.countThreads = 4 (Thread counts, for support more than 1 channel)

 How to use: